'General Hospital' Recap For Wednesday, September 5: Kim Details Oscar Crisis, Anna Reaches Out To Peter

 Cam quickly got called out by Elizabeth for being out when he was grounded, and Oscar and Josslyn shared some sweet moments as he showed her the video he’d made for their anniversary.
 Elizabeth told Cameron that he was going to get some time added to his grounding, but she also picked up on how much he was hurting over Joss and Oscar and she gave him a big hug.

-Kristina had flown back to Portland, Sam along for moral support, but the two quickly returned to Port Charles.
+Kristina had flown back to Portland with Sam along for moral support, but the two quickly returned to Port Charles.
 Kristina and Sam met up with Sonny and Alexis and discussed the idea of Kristina sticking around town for the foreseeable future.
 They had discussions about what kind of job she might take on, and where she would live, and both Sonny and Alexis were a little stunned to hear that Kristina would live with Sam for now.

 With Cassandra in the wind, Anna and Finn can finally take a moment for themselves.
 Tune into a romantic, new #GH – STARTING NOW on ABC! pic.twitter.com/y0SwWjRWOj